Stephen Solarz: Involvement in foreign policy

 On July 18, 1980, Solarz became the first American public official to visit North Korea since the end of the Korean War, and the first to meet with Kim Il-sung.
-In the 1980s, he chaired the Asian and Pacific Affairs Subcommittee of the House Foreign Affairs Committee, an area of growing interest to the American people in that decade.
-He is remembered for his leadership on the Philippines.
-He left Manila just as Benigno S. Aquino Jr. was coming home to challenge President Ferdinand E. Marcos.
-Following Aquino's assassination, Solarz returned to Manila for the funeral and proceeded to push the Reagan administration to distance itself from the Marcos government.
-Shortly after Marcos left for exile in Hawaii, Solarz visited one of his opulent palaces and publicized Imelda Marcos's massive shoe collection.
-He worked closely with Aquino's widow, Corazon, who became president, and who dubbed him the "Lafayette of the Philippines."
+In the 1980s, he chaired the Asian and Pacific Affairs Subcommittee of the House Foreign Affairs Committee, an area of growing interest to America in that decade.
+He is remembered for his leadership on the Philippines, and had departed Manila just as Benigno S. Aquino Jr. was coming home to challenge dictator President Ferdinand E. Marcos.
+After Aquino's assassination, Solarz immediately returned with his wife to Manila for the wake and funeral, then began pushing President Reagan’s administration to distance itself from the Marcos government.
+Shortly after Marcos had fled to exile in Hawaiʻi after his ouster in the 1986 People Power Revolution, Solarz visited Malacañang Palace and publicized First Lady Imelda Marcos's massive shoe collection.
+He then worked closely with Aquino's widow and the new President, Corazon, who dubbed Solarz the "Lafayette of the Philippines."

-Solarz had strong ties to India and was held in high esteem by Indian leaders across the political spectrum.
+Solarz also had strong ties to India and was held in high esteem by Indian leaders across the political spectrum.
 His motivations were partly driven by the presence of prosperous Indian Americans in his district.
-He visited India dozens of times, during and after his term in Congress, and once received a standing ovation on the floor of the Indian Parliament, as has happened to only a few Westerners, such as Presidents Bill Clinton and John F. Kennedy.
+He visited India dozens of times during and after his Congressional term, once receiving a standing ovation on the floor of the Indian Parliament as has happened to only a few other Westerners such as Presidents Bill Clinton and John F. Kennedy.
 He received bipartisan credit for having helped set the stage for substantial improvements in U.S.-India relations since the 1990s.

 In 1982 and 1986, Solarz met with Iraqi President Saddam Hussein.
-In 1998, he led a group of neoconservatives urging President Bill Clinton to overthrow him.
+In 1998, he co-signed, along with several neoconservative intellectuals, an open letter sent to President Clinton, declaring that Saddam still held chemical and biological weapons and had no intention to give them up.
+The open letter went on to urge President Clinton to use military force to overthrow Saddam.

-Loss in primary, 1992
+1992 primary loss

 The round of redistricting following the 1990 Census divided his district into six pieces, reflecting his cold relations with many state lawmakers in Albany.
-After conducting extensive polling, Solarz decided that rather than challenge Democratic incumbent Ted Weiss or Republican incumbent S. William Green, he would seek election to the open seat in the heavily Hispanic 12th Congressional District.
-Solarz entered the race damaged by the House banking scandal, having written 743 overdrafts; he was not charged, but his wife pled guilty to two criminal charges of writing bad checks on their joint account.
+After conducting extensive polling, Solarz decided that rather than challenge Democratic incumbent Ted Weiss or Republican incumbent S. William Green, he would seek election to the open seat in the heavily-Hispanic 12th congressional district.
+Solarz entered the race damaged by the House banking scandal, having written 743 overdrafts; he was not charged, but his wife pleaded guilty to two criminal charges of writing bad checks on their joint account.
 Solarz was defeated in the Democratic primary by Nydia Velazquez.
 Neither Weiss nor Green were re-elected, as Weiss died before the election and was replaced on the ballot by Jerrold Nadler, while Green was defeated by Democrat Carolyn Maloney.